brooklynrail/brooklynrail-platform/content/events/2021/01/tishan-hsu-with-martha-schwendener.md

   conversation.
 We conclude with a poetry reading from Maggie Dubris.
 people:
   - person: tishan-hsu-1
-    event_bio: "Since the mid-1980s, Tishan Hsu’s prescient artistic practice has been probing the cognitive as well as physical effects of transformative technological advances on our lives.
-Through the use of unusual materials, software tools, and innovative fabrication techniques, his enigmatic paintings and sculptures explore and manifest poetic new ways to engage and reimagine the human body.
-Hsu has been making the majority of his paintings on canvas since the late 1980s using a silkscreen process to juxtapose images of his close-up pastel drawings of flesh with appropriated biomedical images of orifices and body parts.
-The scale of these works is such that the dot matrix of the silkscreens is markedly legible.
-His most recent paintings, further, almost announce their techno-mediation through an evident digital reproducibility.
-Various re-engaged motifs from his visual vocabulary are now warped and morphing into hardware and screens and become part of a larger corporeal entity. "
+    event_bio: Since the mid-1980s, Tishan Hsu’s prescient artistic practice has been probing the cognitive as well as physical affects of transformative technological advances on our lives.
+Through the use of unusual materials, software tools, and innovative fabrication techniques, his enigmatic paintings and sculptures explore and manifest poetic new ways to engage and reimagine the interface between an organic body and technology.
+Since the late-1980s and 90s, Hsu has been making the majority of his paintings on canvas using a silkscreen process to fuse images from scanned pastel drawings of organic skin with appropriated biomedical images, and other parts of human, animal and technological bodies.
+The scale of these works is such that the dot matrix of the silkscreen is markedly legible, conveying an affect of the digital.
+In the 2000s, Hsu explored the use of digital printing on canvas as well as interactive installations using video processed projections with motion-sensor technology activated by the body.
+His most recent paintings, further, almost announce their techno-mediation through an evident digital reproducibility fused with a material affect.
+Various re-engaged motifs from his visual vocabulary are now warped and morphing into hardware and screens and become part of a larger corporeal entity.
     related_links:
       - text: 'On View: "Body Electric" at Museum of Art and Design, Miami Dade College'
         url: http://www.mdcmoad.org/explore/exhibitions.aspx